-- 5. Whether a loan made to a beneficiary or shareholder who is also an employee of the business is subject to payroll tax depends on how the loan is regarded under the income tax legislation and the FBT Act.
-If the loan is deemed to be income to the beneficiary or shareholder for income tax purposes, it is not subject to payroll tax.
-If it is regarded as a loan benefit under the FBT Act, the taxable value calculated using the formula for Type 2 Benefit (as specified in the FBT Act) is subject to payroll tax.
-Please contact the Australian Taxation Office for more information on income tax and fringe benefits tax. - 6.
-If the loan repayment is offset against the beneficiary's or shareholder's remuneration, the amount of the remuneration offset will be subject to payroll tax.
-If the loan repayment is offset against trust distributions to the beneficiary or dividends to the shareholder, the amount offset is not subject to payroll tax. - 7.
+- 7. If the loan repayment is offset against the beneficiary's or shareholder's remuneration, the amount of the remuneration offset will be subject to payroll tax.
+If the loan repayment is offset against trust distributions to the beneficiary or dividends to the shareholder, the amount offset is not subject to payroll tax. - 8.
 A partnership is not a legal entity.
-Any payment to the partners (whether the payments are described as wages or loans) are regarded as payments or drawings in respect of partnership profits and are not subject to payroll tax.

-8. Revenue rulings do not have the force of law.
+Therefore, any payment to the partners (whether the payments are described as wages or loans) are regarded as payments or drawings in respect of partnership profits and are not subject to payroll tax. - 9.
+Please note that rulings do not have the force of law.
 Each decision made by the Commissioner of State Revenue is made on the merits of each individual case having regard to any relevant ruling.

-Ruling history
+Ruling History

+Revenue Ruling Issued Effective Dates

+From То

-Revenue Ruling Issued Effective Dates From То PTA 016.1 24 June 2010 24 June 2010 24 October 2023 PTA 016.2 25 October 2023 25 October 2023 Current
+PTA 016.1 24 June 2010 24 June 2010 24 October 2023